chammiii/Google-Colab-CloudTorrent/README.md

 # Usage
-1. Click on the "Open in Colab" button.
+1. Copy the "torrentTOmega_gdrive.ipynb" to your gdrive
-Copy the "torrentTOmega_gdrive.ipynb" to your gdrive and and "Open with Google Colaboratory"
+2. "Open with Google Colaboratory"